ESIvy/esivy.gihub.io/content/posts/miri-attwater-and-the-oceans-secret-is-now-available-on-nook-at-barnes-noble.md

 ---
-title: Miri Attwater and the Ocean's Secret is now available on Nook at Barnes &#038; Noble!
+title: "Miri Attwater and the Ocean's Secret is now available on Nook at Barnes &#038; Noble!"
 date: '2013-05-07T11:08:34-05:00'
 status: publish
 path: /miri-attwater-and-the-oceans-secret-is-now-available-on-nook-at-barnes-noble